 Why Is My Startup Not Like Apple Yet?

-Every company, founder, or business you compare yourself too has been working for years behind the scenes — failures, money issues, graft, and grind.
+Every company, founder, or business you compare yourself to has been working for years behind the scenes — failures, money issues, graft, and grind.
 Not to mention the constant work and development since.

 But Apple had a year one.
 All the biggest companies and founders had a year one.
 And their year one was just as difficult, and at times, as ugly as yours.

-They all worked shitty hours, in shitty offices, on shitty things that ended up being really shitty — until they eventually became not so shitty.
+They all worked shitty hours, in shitty offices, on shitty things that ended up being really shitty — until, eventually, they started building things of value.

-Remember that the platforms are full of wantrepreneur bullshit, and only ever show of the glossy, perfect side to this life.
+Remember that the platforms are full of wantrepreneur bullshit, and only ever show off the glossy, perfect side to this life.
 And this doesn’t help anyone.

 The time spent on these platforms is time wasted anyways.
 If you really want to be the next Jenner, you ain’t going to achieve it sitting on your ass all day drooling over Instagram.